 If no matter how well you plan, you struggle to finish things on time, you might be dealing with distraction in your environment — or in your own mind.

-Is your work environment ideal for the kind of tasks you do?
+Is your work environment ideal for all your tasks?
 Some people need complete silence and minimal stimulation to get their best work done, others perform better with music, the hustle-bustle of a coworking space or a cafe, and a creative environment that inspires them.

-If that’s all a-okay, you might need to improve your mental performance.
+If that’s all a-okay, and you still feel like you need help with time management skills, you might need to improve your mental performance.
 Are you getting enough sleep, exercise, and nutritious food?
 Is your mental health in check?
 Frequent breaks and meditation can also make a huge difference in your ability to focus.
 It helps clear your “brain junk” and reset your mental operating system every once in a while.

 If you’re experiencing fatigue and brain fog on an everyday basis, you might be facing an issue with your health.
 Check with your medical advisor, and consider your wellbeing first — health should always be the number one priority on your list!